Shopify vs Squarespace

 What Is Squarespace?

 Squarespace is an e-commerce building platform aimed at smaller businesses.
 It offers a “hosted” solution, meaning users won’t need to install any software to use it.
-Like Shopify, Squarespace lets you create a website without needing to know how to use code.

-Today, Squarespace is host to 3.79 million subscribers worldwide and generates $754.2 million in annual revenue.
 In addition, the site offers many marketing and e-commerce features to help budding businesses get on their feet and build content-driven websites successfully.

-Like Shopify, Squarespace is a SaaS (software as a system) tool, meaning that no software needs to be installed.
+Like Shopify, Squarespace is a SaaS (software as a system) tool, meaning no software needs to be installed.
 Instead, the platform requires a monthly fee.

 Shopify vs Squarespace Pricing